PANCE Test

 pance testing centers

-The PANCE Test is a standardized examination required for certification as a physician assistant.
-It is designed to measure the knowledge and skills that candidates have acquired in their PA education.
+The PANCE Test is a standardized examination required for physician assistant certification.
+It is intended to assess candidates’ knowledge and abilities gained during their PA education.

-The exam consists of 300 multiple choice questions administered in five blocks with 60 minutes each block.
-It is recommended that you take breaks between each block.
+The exam consists of 300 multiple-choice questions that are presented in five 60-minute sessions.
+It is advised to take rests between each block.

 Free PANCE Practice Test Online